 Changes from formal to casual workplaces cause a blurring of professional and personal conduct.
 Employers must clarify boundaries and expectations.
 You also keep your business up to date with laws and rules.
 That’s the job of Workplace Policies.

 You can’t put everything into an Employment Contract.
 Your Employee signs the Employment Contract only once.
 You need the power to change Policies without getting Employee approval.
-Your policies can include:
+Your workplace policies include:

 - Discipline procedures,